Paul Anka: Early success

 Anka composed the theme for The Tonight Show Starring Johnny Carson (reworked in 1962 from a song Anka wrote earlier called "Toot Sweet"; it had been rewritten with lyrics and recorded by Annette Funicello in 1959 as "It's Really Love").
 He wrote "Teddy" – a Top 20 hit for Connie Francis in 1960.
 Anka wrote the English lyrics to "My Way", Frank Sinatra's signature song (originally the French song "Comme d'habitude").
 In the 1960s, Anka began acting in motion pictures as well as writing songs for them, most notably the theme for the hit film The Longest Day (which also was the official march of the Canadian Airborne Regiment), in which he made a cameo appearance as a U.S. Army Ranger.
 For his film work he wrote and recorded one of his greatest hits "Lonely Boy".
 He also wrote and recorded "My Home Town", which was a No. 8 pop hit for him the same year.
-He then went on to become one of the first pop singers to perform at the Las Vegas casinos.
+He then became one of the first pop singers to perform at casinos in Las Vegas.
 In 1960, he appeared twice as himself in NBC's short-lived crime drama Dan Raven.

 In 1963, Anka purchased the rights and ownership of his ABC-Paramount catalog and re-recorded his earlier hits for RCA Victor, which he had joined in 1960.